 What Happened?

-- Clue Potential: Consider how the crime will allow for the placement of clues and red herrings, opportunities for subtle hints, without making the answer too obvious too early.
+Every aspect of the crime should feed the investigation—producing clues, red herrings, and contradictions that allow the reader to solve it (but not too easily).
+Consider how the crime will allow for the placement of clues and red herrings, opportunities for subtle hints, without making the answer too obvious too early. - Unique or Unusual Aspects: Introduce a distinctive or unusual element that sets the crime apart

-- Emotional and Psychological Stakes: The crime should carry emotional weight, not just for the victim but also for the other characters.
+The murder must make sense from the killer’s point of view—emotionally, psychologically, or practically—so it feels inevitable rather than arbitrary.
+The crime should carry emotional weight, not just for the victim but also for the other characters.

 Digging Up the Dirt to Find a Crime or Where Do You Get Your Ideas?